I Spy (1965 TV series): Characters and settings

 The success of the show is primarily attributed to the chemistry between Culp and Cosby.
 Fans tuned in more for their hip banter than for the espionage stories, making I Spy a leader in the buddy genre.
 The two actors quickly developed a close friendship that mirrored their on-screen characters, a friendship that would last until Culp's death in 2010.
 The show also coined unique phrases that, briefly, became catchphrases, such as "wonderfulness".
 Wonderfulness was used as the title of one of Cosby's albums of stand-up comedy released concurrently with the series.
 Cosby also occasionally slipped in bits of his comic routines during his improvised badinage with Culp.
 (In one episode Scott, being interrogated under the influence of drugs, says his name is Fat Albert.)
 Many details of Cosby's life were also written into his character.
 Scott does not drink or smoke—while Kelly Robinson does both.
 There are frequent references to Scott's childhood in Philadelphia and attending Temple University (Cosby is sometimes seen wearing his own Temple sweatshirt), and in the "Cops and Robbers" episode, Scotty returns home to Philadelphia to revisit his old neighborhood.

+The two main characters are Kelly Robinson and Alexander Scott.
+They have been operating together as a two man team for a couple of years when the series begins.
+It is indicated that Robinson is a few years older and has been in the Department longer than Scott (however a third season flashback episode shows them going through initial training together, so that aspect of the backstory changed a little).